Leaflet/Leaflet/CONTRIBUTING.md

-The easiest way to make little improvements such as fixing typos without even leaving the browser is by editing one of the files with the online GitHub editor: browse the [gh-pages branch](https://github.com/Leaflet/Leaflet/tree/gh-pages), choose a certain file for editing (e.g. `reference.html` for API reference), click the Edit button, make changes and follow instructions from there.
+The easiest way to make little improvements such as fixing typos without even leaving the browser is by editing one of the files with the online GitHub editor: browse the [gh-pages branch](https://github.com/Leaflet/Leaflet/tree/gh-pages), choose a certain file for editing (e.g. `plugins.html` for the list of Leaflet plugins), click the Edit button, make changes and follow instructions from there.
 Once it gets merged, the changes will immediately appear on the website.